MicrosoftDocs/SupportArticles-docs/support/aspnetcore/2-5-copy-file-linux-vm-extract-file.md

 BuggyAmb is simply a buggy ASP.NET Core 3.1-based Razor Pages application.
 This application was intentionally created as a buggy application to be used as a learning resource to troubleshoot problematic scenarios for an ASP.NET Core application on Linux.

-You can find the source code and ready-to-run published files at `https://github.com/<UserName>/buggyamb/releases/`.
+You can find the source code files at [ASP.NET Core binaries for Linux](https://buggyambfiles.blob.core.windows.net/bin/buggyamb_v1.1.tar.gz).
 Download the *.tar.gz* version (direct link: *buggyamb_v1.1.tar.gz*) because the *.tar.gz* format is common in the Linux world.
+You can also download the [buggyamb_v1.1](https://buggyambfiles.blob.core.windows.net/bin/buggyamb_v1.1.zip) in Windows.

 ### Copying buggyamb_v1.1.tar.gz file to a Linux VM